Skip to main content

 Why is per-minute pricing risky for contractors?+

 Per-minute meters punish the calls that matter most.
 Urgent calls with safety questions and detailed intake run six to ten minutes.
 Storm weeks and heat waves drive concurrent calls.
 The bill grows when call duration and call count both spike, which is exactly when you need the coverage.
-Flat AI plans with a published per-call overage avoid that whipsaw.
+Included-call AI plans with a published per-call overage make that whipsaw easier to model.

 How much does OnCrew cost?+